openaicellular/flexric/examples/xApp/python3/xapp_ricmon/README.md

 1. `Segmentation Fault`, which only happens after `Ctrl+C`, is due to a combination of incompabilities: SWIG-based `handle()` callbacks, Python's Proxy Objects, and RICMon's spawn-based (not fork-based) design.
 2. `pure virtual method called...`, which is related to SWIG.

 Rest assured that RICMon will always exit gracefully, leaving no zombies on the RIC plus the xApp itself; in fact, all handlers will be unsubscribed and all processes/threads will run until their ends.
 We just need to manually kill the leftover `spawn_main()` process.
+In the mid-term, #1 can be fixed by upgrading the version of Python.

 Finally, remember to stop port-forwarding Promscale on `ayo`.